wireapp/wire-docs/src/how-to/install/helm-prod.rst

     -  user accounts, authentication, conversations
     -  assets handling (images, files, ...)
     -  notifications over websocket
--  wire-webapp, a fully functioning web client (like ``https://app.wire.com``)
+-  wire-webapp, a fully functioning web client (like ``https://app.wire.com/``)
--  wire-account-pages, user account management (a few pages relating to e.g. password reset)
+-  wire-account-pages, user account management (a few pages relating to e.g. password reset procedures)

 What will not be installed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  team-settings page
+-  SSO Capabilities

 Additionally, if you opt to do the 'No AWS' route, you will not get:
 -  notifications over native push notifications via `FCM <https://firebase.google.com/docs/cloud-messaging/>`__/`APNS <https://developer.apple.com/notifications/>`__